Florida–Georgia football rivalry: 1995

-2002: Gators upset No. 4 Bulldogs
+2002

 The 2002 Bulldogs brought a perfect 8–0 record and No. 4 ranking to the annual grudge match in Jacksonville.
 Under new head coach Ron Zook, the Gators limped into the game with a 5–3 record and were unranked for the first time in over a decade.
 In a reversal of many Florida-Georgia games over the years, it was the underdog Gators who would ruin the Bulldogs' season.

 Trailing 7–6, the Gators took the lead with a key play on defense.
 Upon entering the contest in the second quarter, Bulldogs quarterback DJ Shockley was intercepted by Gators safety Guss Scott, who returned it for a touchdown, giving his team a 12–7 lead after a failed two-point conversion attempt.
 The Bulldogs moved the ball but could not punch it into the endzone, settling for two field goals to take a halftime 13–12 lead.
 The defenses continued to dominate in the second half, until an early fourth-quarter Gator drive ended with a touchdown pass from quarterback Rex Grossman and gave Florida a 20–13 advantage.
 The Georgia offense failed to score again and failed to convert a third-down in thirteen attempts as Florida held on for the upset.
 This turned out to be Georgia's only loss of the season.
 They went 13–1 and won the SEC Championship and Sugar Bowl.

-2007 – 2008: The "Gator Stomp" and the "Gator Stop"
+2007 – 2008

 2007

-The 2007 game is remembered for the "Gator Stomp", a first-quarter mass celebration of the entire Georgia team in the Gators' endzone after Georgia running back Knowshon Moreno's scored the game's first touchdown early in the contest.
+The 2007 game is remembered for the "Gator Stomp", a first-quarter mass celebration of the entire Georgia team in the Gators' endzone after Georgia running back Knowshon Moreno scored the game's first touchdown early in the contest.
 Georgia coach Mark Richt later acknowledged that he had encouraged his players to draw an excessive celebration penalty after their first touchdown, but intended that only the eleven players on the field celebrate, not the entire team.
 Georgia received two unsportsmanlike conduct penalties for the celebration, moving the ensuing kickoff to their own 8-yard line, and Florida scored a touchdown on their next possession to tie the game at seven.
 Still, the early celebration seemed to fire up the underdog Bulldogs.
 Moreno ran for 188 yards and Georgia's defense sacked Gators quarterback Tim Tebow six times, holding him to the lowest rushing total (−15 net yards) of his Heisman Trophy-winning season in the Bulldogs' 42–30 victory.
 The high-scoring game was the first in series history in which both teams scored thirty or more points.